-The Marathon Lake in Athens Greece, Attica: The Marathon Lake is an artificial lake at a distance of about 45 km from the centre of Athens.
+The Marathon Lake in Athens Greece, Attica: The Marathon Lake is an artificial lake at a distance of about 45 km from the center of Athens.
 This lake actually works like a water reservoir that supplies the town of Athens with drinking water.
-The dam was contructed from 1926 to 1929 to cover the growing needs of the capital for water after the huge immigration wave that followed the Asia Minor War (1919-1922).
-This was the sole water supplier for Athens till 1959, when water was pubbled from Yliki Lake, close to the town of Thebes.
+The dam was constructed from 1926 to 1929 to cover the growing needs of the capital for water after the huge immigration wave that followed the Asia Minor War (1919-1922).
+This was the sole water supplier for Athens until 1959 when water was pulled from Yliki Lake, close to the town of Thebes.

 The American company Ulen&Co was selected to construct the dam, a 54 m tall and 285 m long gravity dam.
 The reservoir has a maximum depth of 54 m and it is used since today to cover the needs of Athens.
-This lake matches perfectly with the natural surrounding and above the dam, there is a coffee restaurant with amazing view.
-This lake is a popular excursion for residents, only 1 hour drive from the city centre.
+This lake matches perfectly with the natural surrounding and above the dam, there is a coffee restaurant with an amazing view.
+This lake is a popular excursion for residents, within only a 1-hour drive from the city center.